revk/ESP32-EPD/README.md

 The image is typically stored in SD card if present as a backup.
 If the image is not a URL, then the SD card is checked anyway.

 Note, if the image does not end `.`*something* (and has no `?`) a `.png` is appended.

+In future I hope to isolate black, white, and red for KWR displays.

 ### QR